 Tamás learnt to play the violin aged 7 and enjoyed the benefits of the famous Hungarian Kodály system.
 He studied at the Liszt Academy, Budapest, focusing on solo repertoire and chamber music.
 After a fantastic few years playing as part of a string quartet, and receiving numerous prizes, Tamás was given opportunities to travel across Europe and America, performing with numerous Orchestras.

 Following a move to Antwerp, he joined the Royal Flemish Philharmonic; combining chamber music (from string trio to piano sextet) with playing with a full orchestra.

 In 2013, Tamás began playing with the Philharmonia Orchestra and joined as a full member in 2014 as Principal 2nd violin.

-The Philharmonia's Second Violin's Chair is endowed in memory of Gordon Arthur Wood.
+The Philharmonia's Principal Second Violin Chair is endowed by Clare Lager in memory of David Henfrey.